Our Commitment to Your Privacy

 Osi Vision LLC dba Osilife THIS NOTICE DESCRIBES HOW INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 If you have any questions about this Notice please contact our office (210-885-8055)

 “Protected health information” is information about you, including genetic information & demographic information, whether oral or recorded in any form or medium, that is created or received by a healthcare provider, health plan, public health authority, employer, life insurer, school or university or health care clearinghouse and relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual.

 2. Uses and Disclosures of Protected Health Information

-make.
+Following are examples of the types of uses and disclosures of your protected health care information that the physician’s office is permitted to make.
 These examples are not meant to be exhaustive, but to describe the types of uses and disclosures that may be made by our office.

 Uses and Disclosures of Protected Health Information Based upon Your Written Authorization:

 Other uses and disclosures of your protected health information will be made only with your written authorization unless otherwise permitted or required by law.
 You may revoke this authorization, at any time, in writing, except to the extent that your physician or the physician’s practice has taken an action in reliance on the use or disclosure indicated in the authorization.

 Other Permitted and Required Uses and Disclosures That May Be Made With Your Consent, Authorization or Opportunity to Object: